 How To Prevent Decay

 Good oral hygiene is essential in preventing tooth decay, whether it's from the outside in or the inside out.
-This includes regular checkups and cleanings with our office!
+This includes regular dental checkups and dental cleanings with our office!
 Additionally, protecting your mouth and teeth from injury is important if you're active in sports.

 A seemingly minor injury to a tooth can begin the slow process of the tooth decaying from the inside out.
-If you do sustain an injury to your mouth or teeth, please call us as soon as possible so we can help assess the situation to avoid future complications.
+If you do sustain an injury to your mouth or teeth, please call us as soon as possible at (480) 939-5818 so we can help assess the situation to avoid future complications.
 Be safe out there!

 CONTACT US Dental implants and the All-on-4® Treatment Concept have literally transformed millions of lives.
 Why not see what they can do for you or someone you love?
 Want to know more?